GHSA Retail Licensing Program

 Retail Licensing Q & A

-How many schools will be in the program?
+How many schools are in the program?

 How much revenue will the schools receive?